 - ACT: English 21; Math 21; Reading 21

-- Two references from sources outside the School of Education Faculty.
+- Two letters of recommendation from sources outside the School of Education Faculty.

-Appropriate progress requires students to maintain a cumulative 2.75 GPA or higher for all courses taken at the university.
-In addition, teacher candidates must demonstrate patterns of behavior appropriate for an individual preparing for a position of public trust.
+Appropriate progress requires students to maintain a cumulative 2.75 GPA or higher, and a 2.75 GPA or higher in the Academic Major.
+In addition, students must demonstrate patterns of behavior appropriate for an individual preparing for a position of public trust.
 Students failing to maintain professional standards or failing to resolve performance dispositions may be dismissed from the program.
 Additional specific criteria are defined in the Teacher Education Handbook.

-Teacher candidates must complete a student teaching professional internship bringing school-based clock hours to the state required minimum of 800 in an elementary or secondary school setting.
-Successful completion of student teaching requires assessed proficiency on each of the forty-five Teacher Performance Standards/Standard Elements and assessed proficiency on the standards-aligned Action Research Project and Teaching Evidence Log, the teacher candidate’s documentation of effective teaching with classroom students.
+Students must complete a student teaching professional internship bringing school-based clock hours to the state required minimum of 800 in an elementary or secondary school setting.
+Successful completion of student teaching requires assessed proficiency on each of the forty-five Teacher Performance Standards/Standard Elements and assessed proficiency on the standards-aligned Action Research Project, the teacher candidate’s example of effective teaching with classroom students.
 Further requirements for the student teaching are listed in the Student Teacher Handbook and can be obtained by request through the School of Education.

 Students must take and pass the designated Colorado teacher licensure exam PLACE or PRAXIS II three semesters prior to student teaching (see Teacher Licensure Programs above).

-Due to responsibilities of Student Teaching, School of Education policy prohibits students from holding an outside job either full or part time, paid or volunteer, during the Student Teaching semester.
+Due to responsibilities of Student Teaching, School of Education policy prohibits students, during that semester, from holding an outside job either full or part time, paid or volunteer.
 Extra curricular activities on the CCU campus are also restricted.

 To be recommended for licensure, a student must complete the following:

-- Successful teaching internships - including evidence of assessed proficiency on the Colorado Teacher Performance Standards; assessed proficiency on the standards-aligned Action Research Project; and Teaching Evidence Log.
+- Successful student teaching - including evidence of assessed proficiency on the Colorado Teacher Performance Standards and assessed proficiency on the standards-aligned Action Research Project.

 - Passing score on the Colorado Department of Education-adopted PLACE or PRAXIS II licensure test in the student’s licensure content area.

-- Completion of all courses with a cumulative GPA of 2.75 or higher.
+- Completion of all courses with a cumulative GPA of 2.75.

 - Colorado Department of Education application for licensure.

-All students completing the CUS teacher education programs will be recommended for Association of Christian Schools International (ACSI) teacher certification.
+All students completing the CUS teacher education programs will have the option to be recommended for Association of Christian Schools International (ACSI) certification.

-Students must complete courses in three categories: 1) General Education, 2) Major (Liberal Arts, English, Music, General Science, or History) and 3) Professional Education Courses.
+Students must complete courses in three categories: 1) General Education, 2) Major (Liberal Arts, English, Mathematics, General Science, or History) and 3) Professional Education Courses.